xqyet/MaidCode/README.md

 - Built-in modules for math, strings, and more
 - Easy-to-understand functions like `sweep()`, `stash()`, and `uhoh()`
-- Package management with `kennels` and extensible with `fetch`
+- Package management extensible with `fetch`
-- Open source
+- Open source & updated regularly.
 - [Online Interpreter](https://maid-web-backend.fly.dev/) is live!
 Play with Maid in your browser!

 ## Easily add it as a VS Code Extension!